BugAlertDotOrg/bugalert/content/notices/2022-07-20-atlassian.md

 Category: Services & System Applications
 Tags: Confluence, Jira, Bitbucket, Bamboo, Fisheye, Crowd, Atlassian, Very High Severity
 Slug: atlassian
 Summary: Multiple Vulnerabilities have been disclosed in Atlassian Products.
 A hardcoded credential vulnerability in Questions for Confluence, and Servlet Filter Bypass Vulnerabilities have been found in multiple Atlassian products that may enable Authentication Bypasses, XSS Attacks, and CORS attacks.
-These vulnerabilites have been assigned a bug alert severity of 'very high'.
+These vulnerabilities have been assigned a bug alert severity of 'very high'.
 Atlassian recommends patching affected installations immediately.
 ---

 On Wednesday, July 20th, 2022, [Atlassian released a Security Advisory](https://confluence.atlassian.com/security/july-2022-atlassian-security-advisories-overview-1142446703.html) stating that a hardcoded credential vulnerability exists in the Questions for Confluence application, as well as Servlet Filter bypasses in both first and third party applications tied to multiple Atlassian products.